Erd\H{o}s-Ko-Rado theorem for vector spaces over residue class rings: Introduction

+In the rest of this paper, we always assume that $m\leq n$ and $h$ is as in (\ref{equa1}).
 The paper is organized as follows.
 In Section~2, we introduce the basic properties of matrices over $\mathbb{Z}_{h}$ for later reference.
 In Section~3, we obtain the dimension formula and the Anzahl theorem for subspaces of $\mathbb{Z}_{h}^n$.
 In Section~4, we calculate the clique number and determine geometric structures of maximum cliques of $G_r(m,n,\mathbb{Z}_{h})$.
 As a result, Theorem~\ref{thm1.1} is proved.
-In Section~5, we obtain some bounds of the independence number of $G_r(m,n,\mathbb{Z}_{h})$ by using method in \cite{Huang3}.